krabecb/about-me/README.md

 **`Senior Instructional Associate`**

 I teach lectures to my wonderful students by day and develop projects by night!
 Feel free to browse around!
-You'll find full-stack/back-end applications I've built since I was a student, archived coding challenges that I triumphantly completed, and technologies that peaked my interest.
+You'll find full-stack and back-end applications I've built since I was a student, archived coding challenges that I triumphantly completed, and technologies that peaked my interest.
 Most of my time is committed to lecture prep/teaching and to the success of my students.
 I have a soft spot for education and the perpetual process of learning!

 <p align = "left">
     <a href="https://www.linkedin.com/in/bkrabec/">